justpass-me/Passkeys-firebase-ext/README.md

 - [Install or update to the latest version of the Firebase CLI.](https://firebase.google.com/docs/cli#install_the_firebase_cli) This will let you install and manage Firebase extensions from the command line.👩‍💻

 - Make sure Cloud Storage is Enabled for your project, You can make sure that it's enabled from this link : https://console.cloud.google.com/apis/api/firestore.googleapis.com/overview
+    - **Note** that Cloud Storage need to have atleast one database created.

 - Find out either your Firebase project ID or previously configured project alias.
 You will need this to install the extension.